ShabaniLab/summer_qcamp/projects/lab/microwave-optical-table.md

 start menu and on the desktop.
 Each source is identified by its serial number found on a sticker at its back.
 For testing you should use frequencies between 5 and 8 GHz.
-You should use the RF output 1 connector and be careful to avoid static discharge when connecting disconnecting.
+You should use the RF output 1 connector and be careful to avoid static discharge when connecting or disconnecting.

 ### Using the power analyser